 Completion of the normal progression requirements from FHEQ Level 5 on a degree course.

-- The tools and techniques for analysing a company’s financial performance, financial control and reporting.
+- The tools and techniques for analysing a contracting company’s financial status and strength.

 - Quality Assurance ISO9000 and Total Quality Management Systems.

 - The role and duties of the Project Manager.